Modern Foreign Languages information

 Classroom based courses

 The maximum number of learners in each group is 14 to 18, depending on the size of the room.
 We advise you to enrol early to secure your place.

 To assist us in keeping classrooms clean and clutter-free, please only bring what you need and arrive promptly, but not before the start of your session.

 Some courses are taught online.
 Sessions are held weekly and you will be sent a link by your tutor.
 You will need an internet connection and a camera, as well as a valid email address.
 You will be provided with a BAEC email address at enrolment.

 If you have limited online skills, feel unconfident or if you experience difficulties, we can help you with instructions on joining remote meetings and support you with digital skills.
-Please contact the Curriculum Leader for further information.
+Please contact the Curriculum Development Manager for further information.